Category

 What Happens in a Diagnostic Session?
 Finding Your Language Fingerprint

 Is the diagnostic session a test?
-No—it's a conversation in Fujieda's 1-Day Domestic Immersion that reveals your unique error patterns and builds your personalized curriculum.
+No — it's a conversation in Fujieda's 1-Day Immersion that maps your error patterns and builds a curriculum just for you.

 Read more →